Moving to Cardiff

 Local Council if Moving to Cardiff

-If you are planning to move to Cardiff, and need information on schools, planning permission, parking permits or council tax, council planning permission meetings are held on a regular basis.
+If you are planning to move to Cardiff, and need information on schools, planning permission, parking permits or council tax.
 Simply contact: http://www.gov.uk/pay-council-tax/cardiff

 Local Schools if Moving to Cardiff

 Windsor Clive Primary School (0.3 miles)